Botanical Diaper Rash Cream to Soothe Any Type of Irritation Quickly

 Add all the artificial fragrances, colorants, and preservatives commonly used, and you’re left with a diaper cream that can do far more harm than good.

 At Era Organics, we are very aware of toxins in our environment.
-That’s why we’ve taken the time to craft products responsibly, sourcing ingredients straight from nature that provide the healing benefits with none of the toxic chemicals.
+That’s why we’ve taken the time to craft products responsibly, sourcing ingredients that provide the healing benefits with none of the toxic chemicals.

-Our natural diaper rash cream provides gentle, non-toxic relief while working to heal the rash at its root cause.
+Our diaper cream provides gentle, non-toxic relief while working to heal the rash at its root cause.

 Diaper rashes are just about inevitable, but that doesn’t mean your baby has to suffer through it.
 You can provide quick relief with Era Organics Diaper Cream.